0xMikado/Algononymous/README.md

 <h2>Algononymous</h2>

-This repository result from my semester project and contains:
+This repository result from my semester project in collaboration with the EPFL Machine Learning and Optimization lab, as well as the intelligent Global Health program.

+The aim of this project is to provide IDDO with a personalized tool to analyze the privacy risk created by a new third party medical research.
+Based on the research needs in terms of data and precision.
+To then, apply anonymization techniques that would fit our dynamic privacy threshold.

+It contains:
   - Project report
   - A Rshiny web app that you can run on R
   - Scripts taken from IDDO I used during the semester